bhavaniravi/techbot/techbot/readme.md

 This application is built using python3.

-To install python3 follow the instruction on [a link](http://www.python.org)
+To install python3 follow the instruction on [python.org website](http://www.python.org)

 If not you can create a virtualenv with python2 and use it